Hillary Forsythe ’10, D’12 has worked as a physical therapist for almost a decade. Now, she is looking to transition to counseling.

 A flexible program for anyone.
 Learn online, hybrid, or face-to-face.

-Whether you’re a busy medical professional conducting rounds or a new graduate who wants to practice counseling full-time, our hybrid degree program fits with your work and life schedule.
+Whether you’re a busy medical professional conducting rounds or a new graduate who wants to practice counseling full-time, our degree program fits with your work and life schedule.

 Students with a bachelor’s degree—from LVC or any accredited institution—in any field are welcome to apply.